MerelyLogical/blog/pages/nas.md

 > [this](https://unraid-guides.com/2020/12/07/dont-ever-use-cheap-pci-e-sata-expansion-cards-with-unraid/)
 > gives a convincing argument why HBA cards should be used instead.

-{: .note}
-> cable management is a lot more difficult with such a small case and a lot of drives.

 {: .highlight}
 > Took me multiple times before it POST'ed again after installing the HDDs.
 > I suspect the cause is me taking out the RAM stick out to make SATA slots more accessible, but
 > it didn't go back in properly.
+>
+> Cable management is a lot more difficult with such a small case and a lot of drives.

 {: .todo}
-> boot time seems to have slowed down a lot after installing the three drives?
+> Boot time seems to have slowed down a lot after installing the three drives?

 # Badblocks